cookersapp/cookers-app/README.md

 ## Incoming features

 - get geoloc on scans
+- associate recipes with ingredients (in ingredients details)
 - most common ingredients in ingredient grid
 - breadcumbs on ingredient grid
 - details on products (with notes and nutrtion)